 Learner Driver Accident Responsibility – The Law And Learner Drivers

-To answer the question of ‘I was injured by a driver who caused a car accident during driving lesson, who is negligent?’, it is important to know the law as it applies to learner drivers.
+To answer the question of ‘I was injured by a driver who caused a car accident during a driving lesson, who is negligent?’, it is important to know the law as it applies to learner drivers.
 This way, you can understand how driving lesson accident claims are made against learner drivers.

 Learner driver accident responsibility explained